Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Low-bit Training Framework

 In this section, we describe the low-bit training framework to leverage the MLS tensor format.
-The overall low-bit training framework is shown in Fig.~\ref{train-framework}.
-Since convolution accounts for the majority computational cost, we apply quantization before all convolutions in the training process, including three types: Conv(Weight, Activation), Conv(Weight, Error), and Conv(Activation, Error).
-Note that, this framework is different from a quantization-aware training framework in that the convolution operands are actually quantized to the low-bit MLS format in our computation flow.
-And the output data of Conv is in floating-point format, and other operations operate on floating-point numbers.
+A training iteration in our low-bit training framework is summarized in Alg.~\ref{alg:low-bit-training}, and the computation flow of one layer is shown in Fig.~\ref{train-framework}.
+Note that, our framework is different from a quantization-aware training framework in that the convolution operands are actually quantized to the low-bit MLS format in our computation flow.
+In the backward propagation (Alg.~\ref{alg:low-bit-training}, line 13), we use the update formula of the vanilla stochastic gradient descent (SGD) for clarity, whereas in practice, one can use other optimizers such as SGD with momentum.
+The $t$ subscripts denoting the time step $t$ are all omitted for simplicity.

-We summarize a training iteration in our framework as an algorithm in the appendix, and describe two core parts of the framework in this section, i.e.,, the dynamic quantizaiton $DynamicQuantization$ (Sec.~\ref{sec:dynamic_quant}) and the low-bit tensor convolution arithmetic $LowbitConv$ (Sec.~\ref{sec:mls-conv}).
+In this section, we will describe two core parts of the framework to demonstrate why the conversion and computation of the format are energy efficient: Sec.~\ref{sec:dynamic_quant} describes the dynamic quantizaiton $DynamicQuantization$, and Sec:~\ref{sec:mls-conv} describes the low-bit tensor convolution arithmetic $LowbitConv$.
+They are actually FP-to-MLS conversion and the MLS MLS-to-FP conversion in the training framework.